Mauritius upland forest day gecko

 Mauritius upland forest day gecko (Phelsuma rosagularis) is a diurnal species of geckos.

 It lives in the upland forest of Mauritius and typically inhabits large trees.
 The Mauritius upland forest day gecko feeds on insects and nectar.

 Description

 This lizard belongs to the mid-sized Phelsuma species.
 Males can reach a total length of about 15.5 cm.
 Females are only 9–13 cm.
 The Mauritius upland forest day gecko has a short, compact body form.
 The green body colour is paler than in the Mauritius lowland forest day gecko.
 The neck region may have a diffuse blue area.
 There are irregular shaped pale orange-red bars and spots on the back and tail.
 The rear portion of the tail often is turquoise or blue.
 The ventral side is light grey.
-The chin is pink or rust-coloured without the typical v-shaped baring as seen in Phelsuma guimbeaui guimbeaui.
+The chin is pink or rust-coloured without the typical v-shaped baring as seen in Phelsuma guimbeaui.
 Juveniles are greyish-brown with little white spots.
 They start changing their colour after 6 months and after 12-15 they have the adult appearance.